-On rare occasions a vascular surgeon may find it necessary to perform a procedure known as aortography, also known as an aortogram, to evaluate the aorta, aneurysm and how the aneurysm affects the branches of blood vessels coming off of the aorta.
+On rare occasions a vascular surgeon may find it necessary to perform a procedure known as aortography, also known as an aortogram, to evaluate the aorta, the aneurysm, and how the aneurysm affects the branches of blood vessels coming off of the aorta.
 First, the groin is injected with a local anesthetic which numbs the area, then a catheter is placed into an artery in the groin and directed into the aorta.
-Contrast dye is injected into the aorta, aneurysm and blood vessels branching off of the aorta which provides the vascular surgeon with a detailed picture of the blood flow in these areas.
+Contrast dye is injected into the aorta, aneurysm, and blood vessels branching off of the aorta, which provides the vascular surgeon with a detailed picture of the blood flow in these areas.

 At the same time, contrast dye can be injected into the lower extremities, if deemed necessary, to evaluate the blood flow into the legs and any aneurysm(s), and how the aneurysm(s) affects the blood flowing into the feet.

 Most arterial aneurysms require "watchful waiting" as the initial treatment of choice if they are discovered early and are still small.
 During this time period, the aneurysm is not considered large enough to warrant undergoing surgery to repair it, since the benefit of fixing the aneurysm at a smaller size does not outweigh the risks and complications of the surgery itself.